ucam-department-of-psychiatry/crate/docs/source/nlp/gate.rst

 ~~~~~~~~~~~~~~~~~

 The following specimen scripts presuppose that you have set the environment
-variable `GATE_DIR`, and assume specific locations for the compiled Java (e.g.
+variable `GATE_HOME`, and assume specific locations for the compiled Java (e.g.
 files like `CrateGatePipeline.class`); edit them as required.

 Asking `CrateGatePipeline` to show its command-line options: